zzyyfff/dko-challenges-1/README.md

 ##### challenge-2

-Suggested Time Spent: 60 min
+Suggested Alloted Time: 60 min

 1. Algorithm question
 1. Create a function that passes the tests